The City Law School has established student exchange programmes with:

 So let's hear from Dhiren who jetted off to Brisbane in the 2010-11 academic year...

-Be sure do some research on the course content of any units you potentially want to choose, however you can change your registered units in the first 2 weeks of term.
-Most units are taught on a once-a-week lectorial basis, which is basically an interactive lecture, where all students are actively involved in learning and contribute, and the lectorials are not usually massive in numbers, the biggest one I had, had about 50 people in it, most are around the 30 mark.
+Be sure do some research on the course content of any units you potentially want to choose, however you can change your registered units in the first two weeks of term.
+Most units are taught on a once-a-week lectorial basis, which is basically an interactive lecture, where all students are actively involved in learning and contribute.
+The lectorials are not usually massive in numbers — the biggest one I had, had about fifty people in it, most are around the thirty mark.
 Some modules still employ the lecture-tutorial method, so if you prefer this look for these on QUT’s website or just ask at the faculty office.
 You will find that assessment can involve coursework, online quizzes, work-shops, mid-term exams and even participation in tutorials, so if you're worried that you’re the type of person who only starts working hard towards the end of term, don’t worry, you will hit the ground running at QUT.
 You will also notice that much of the law comes from the UK system, and many UK cases are quoted in your units, which again is very helpful when studying for exams.

 Speaking to one of my professors and some Australian students, I gathered that the job market is no way as competitive as in the UK, there are jobs available, and hard work is rewarded.
 There is an Australian LPC, which is taught at QUT, and the profession operates a similar training contract/pupillage system.

 The country itself is quite expensive because their economy is booming, but that should not deter you from an opportunity of a lifetime.
 Be sure to check out Sydney, Melbourne, and other places in Queensland such as Cairns (with the Great Barrier Reef), the Whitsunday Islands and the Gold Coast (with some of the best beaches I have ever seen in my life, and only 50 minutes on a train from Brisbane).
 If you do decide to go, you will not regret it.